lobbyboy-ssh/lobbyboy/readme.md

 - Ask user to input region/droplet size/image when creating.
 - User can save favorite Droplet region/size/image in configs to quick create.
 - Destroy droplet when it is not in use.

+#### Linode Provider

+This Provider will create [Node](https://www.linode.com/docs/products/compute/) from Linode.

+Supported Features:

+- Create a new ssh key every time create a droplet.
+- Ask user to input region/node type/image when creating.
+- User can save favorite node region/type/image in configs to quick create.
+- Destroy node when it is not in use.

 Please see
 [configs](https://github.com/laixintao/lobbyboy/blob/main/lobbyboy/conf/lobbyboy_config.toml)